 Photo Editing

-For example, before you put an original image on Instagram, it will get corrections like more saturation for brighter colors, clarity, and brightness.
-The same goes for professional photographers who will use different editing software to correct their images.
+For instance, before uploading an original image to Instagram, it might undergo adjustments like increased saturation for more vibrant colors, enhanced clarity, and brightness.
+Similarly, professional photographers often use specialized editing software to refine their shots.

 Finishing